-- Enroll or re-enroll in the Health Care and Dependent Care Spending Accounts. - Enroll in or change medical and dental plans. - Waive medical and/or dental coverage if you meet the criteria (see the Waiving Medical Coverage section on below for details). - Select, change, or cancel accidental death and dismemberment (AD&D) insurance or medical coverage protection (LTD Health Insurance). - Certify that you meet the requirements to avoid the tobacco user premium.
-See below for details. - Add or drop coverage for dependents.
-If you are adding dependents, you must provide satisfactory documentation before coverage for your newly added dependent may begin (see Required Proof of Dependent Eligibility on page 5 for a list of the required proof documents). - Do nothing and your current coverage will continue, except for the Health Care and Dependent Care Spending Accounts, which will be canceled. - Select, change, or cancel optional group variable universal life (GVUL) or optional dependent term life.
+- Enroll or re-enroll in the Health Care and Dependent Care Spending Accounts. - Enroll in or change medical and dental plans. - Waive medical and/or dental coverage if you certify that you have other coverage (see the Waiving Medical or Dental Coverage on page 8 for details). - Decline medical coverage if you are enrolled in an individual plan or marketplace plan (see Declining Medical Coverage on page 9 for details). - Select, change, or cancel optional group term life insurance, accidental death and dismemberment (AD&D) insurance, or medical coverage protection (LTD Health Insurance, see pages 27-28 for limitations). - Add or drop coverage for dependents.
+If you are adding dependents, you must provide satisfactory documentation before coverage for your newly added dependent may begin (see Required Proof of Dependent Eligibility on page 6 for a list of the required proof documents). - Do nothing and your current coverage will continue, with the following exceptions: - Health Care and Dependent Care Spending Accounts you must re-enroll every year to continue participating. - Waiving Medical If you are currently waiving medical coverage and want to continue waiving coverage in the coming Plan Year, you must complete a waiver each year (see Waiving Medical or Dental Coverage on page 8 for details). - Declining Medical If you are currently declining medical coverage and want to continue declining coverage for the coming Plan Year, you must complete a form each year (see Declining Medical Coverage on page 9 for details).